mikunatic/love-language/readme.md

 ## Love Language

-A simple extension, so you can learn and translate things on the web!
+A simple extension for you to learn and translate things on the web!